TODAY'S SQUARE DANCING HAS MORPHED INTO A MULTI-LEVEL DANCE PROGRAM

 Rock, pop, blues, jazz, classical, old country, new country, marches, show tunes and more.

-In Strathmore, we dance to a wide variety of music including Latin and salsa!
+In Strathmore, we dance to a wide variety of music.
+Stuff that makes your feet move!

 IT HAS THE SAME BENEFITS AS LOW IMPACT AEROBICS AND IT WORKS THE BRAIN, TOO!